30+ Healthy Meal Prep Ideas For Lunch & Dinner

 Salads are a popular meal to pack for lunch, but there are always a few things I take into consideration when I’m making or packing them:

 - Make sure your salad is filling + balanced, or else it’ll leave you unsatisfied and hungry an hour later.
 Aim to include a source of protein, healthy fat, and fibre-rich carbohydrates in your salad to make it a complete meal.
-As a dietitian, I’ve made sure that the salads below are nutritionally balanced :).
+I’ve made sure that the salads below are nutritionally balanced, but if you’d like to add an extra protein source to them – feel free!

 - For meal prep, the number one thing is to make sure that your salad doesn’t go soggy!
 This might mean choosing heartier greens (like kale), having salads made with chopped vegetables + grains only (no leafy greens), or simply keeping the dressing on the side until you’re ready to eat it.